71st New York Infantry Regiment: World War I

 In 1916, before the U.S. entry into World War I, the 71st was mobilized as part of the U.S. Army force serving on the Mexican border.
 The 71st mustered in on June 26, 1916, at New York City and mustered out at New York City on October 6, 1916.
-On March 25, 1917, the regiment was federalized, but in August was required to provide 350 men to the 69th New York Infantry Regiment, which was soon to fight overseas as the 165th Infantry Regiment.
-On September 30, 1917, the 71st paraded down Fifth Avenue; however, the next day the regiment was "skeletonized" to provide cadre for other units, and was denied the opportunity to fight as a unit.
-Several of the officers and 1,375 enlisted men of the regiment were transferred to the 105th Infantry, with the remainder were transferred to other elements of the 27th Division and other units.
-After serving overseas with that division and other units, the 71st regiment's soldiers returned to New York in May 1919 and the unit was re-formed in the New York National Guard.
+On March 25, 1917, the regiment was federalized.
+In August, it was required to provide 350 men to the 69th New York Infantry Regiment, which was soon to fight overseas as the 165th Infantry Regiment, part of the 42nd "Rainbow" Division.

-Men of the 71st served in Belgium and France during WWI with units of the 27th Division; Joseph M. Cahill was in G Company (presumably of the 105th Infantry) and his military record lists the following battles: Hindenburg Line, John Oder Mer Ridge, La Salle River, and the following engagements: The Knoll, Gillimont Farm, Quennemont Farm, St. Maurice River, Viertaat Ridge, and finally the following Minor Actions East: Poperinohe Line and Dickebusch Sector.
+On September 30, 1917, the 71st paraded down Fifth Avenue, preparatory to its move to Camp Wadsworth, near Spartanburg, South Carolina.
+However, the next day, orders came from the headquarters of the 27th Division (formerly the 6th Division, the federalized "New York Division"), which was in the process of being reorganized as a "square division", at Camp Wadsworth, to break up the regiment and reassign its men (volunteers insofar as possible) to other units of the division.
+22 officers and 1,375 men of the 71st went to the 105th Infantry Regiment, 158 men went to the 106th Field Artillery Regiment, and 87 men went to the 102nd Engineer Regiment.
+The remainder of the officers and men of the 71st were assigned to the 54th Pioneer Infantry Regiment.

-A partial listing of awards and commendations appears in Robert S. Sutliffe's Seventy-First New York in the World War (which can be seen on Google Books), it includes 11 US Army Distinguished Service Crosses, 137 divisional citations, as well as 8 British decorations, 7 French decorations, 4 Belgium decorations, and Montenegrin Decorations.
+A partial listing of awards and commendations earned by former 71st Infantry men during combat appears in Robert S. Sutliffe's Seventy-First New York in the World War. it includes 11 US Army Distinguished Service Crosses, 137 divisional citations, as well as 8 British decorations, 7 French decorations, 4 Belgium decorations, and Montenegrin Decorations.
+An incomplete listing of casualties (killed, died of wounds, disease, or accidents, or wounded) among former 71st Infantry men totals 191 killed or died, and 614 wounded.